- Status Report

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 06/2100Z to 07/2100Z: Solar activity has been at low levels for the past 24 hours.
-The largest solar event of the period was a C2 event observed at 06/2234Z from Region 2365 (S13E64).
-There are currently 9 numbered sunspot regions on the disk.
+The largest solar event of the period was a C1 event observed at 07/0333Z from Region 2661 (N07W11).
+There are currently 1 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (08 Jun, 09 Jun, 10 Jun).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (08 Jun, 09 Jun, 10 Jun).

 III.
 Event probabilities 08 Jun-10 Jun